 This is why it’s important to have a water pressure regulator.
 Without a regulator, your water lines could burst if the pressure (PSI) from the campground connection is too high.
 Usually, you can find the PSI requirements for your RV in your owner’s manual.

-How to Hook It Up
+How to Hook Up Water To An RV

 When you arrive at a campsite, you’ll typically find the water RV hookup near the electricity pedestal.
 Once you’ve parked and leveled your camper, lay the water hose on the ground.

 Attach a water pressure regulator to the water spigot.
 This ensures that your pipes won’t burst if the water pressure coming from the campground is too strong.
 It’s an important safety accessory.

 Most RVers use a water filtration system connected to either end of the water hose.
 Attach the water hose (or the water filtration system) to the regulator.